Vatnar/UIAOBSIDIAN/25V/IKT105 Datamodellering og Databaser/04 Eksamen/AIFilmRental.md

 Customer/Member rents up to 10 videos at one time. (handle at higher level, perhaps in program) Customer/member can register at more than one branch (same member number)

+**Things to keep in mind**
+Videos should be updated when an order is delivered.
+How to check this?
+Triggers?
+Software?
+Procedure?